VergeIO: Depth-Aware Eye Interaction on Glasses: System design

 \subsection{Placement of EOG electrodes}

 Electrode placement is a critical consideration in our design as it directly impacts the types of eye movements that can be detected.
-For instance, JINS MEME~\cite{jinsmeme} is a commercial smart glass that integrates EOG sensing, but uses an electrode placement which cannot robustly sense vergence, as explicitly confirmed by prior work~\cite{uema2017jins} authored by researchers from JINS MEME.
+Existing EOG sensing systems on glasses generally rely on two design paradigms.
+The first employs compact electrodes around the nose pads and bridge, as represented by commercial systems like JINS MEME~\cite{jinsmeme} and academic prototypes such as GAPses~\cite{frey2024gapses}.
+The second relies on wider sensor placements near two temples, as represented by E-Glasses~\cite{Lee20203DPrinted}.
+However, neither paradigm is specifically designed to effectively capture vergence.

-Specifically, JINS MEME places both positive electrodes on the nose pads and the negative electrode on the nose bridge with minimal spatial separation (Fig.~\ref{fig:electrode_placement}a).
-This configuration primarily captures binocular common-mode changes rather than the asymmetric signals required to detect vergence.
-As vergence induces small, opposing changes in the electrical field on either side of the face, spatial separation between electrodes is critical for sensing it effectively.
+JINS MEME places both positive electrodes on the nose pads and the negative electrode on the nose bridge with minimal spatial separation (Fig.~\ref{fig:electrode_placement}a).
+This compact configuration primarily captures conjugate changes (e.g. blinks, saccades) rather than the asymmetric signals required to detect vergence.
+With limited spatial separation, the opposing electrical dipoles generated during vergence tend to interfere, cancel out, or simply become indistinguishable.
+This limitation was explicitly confirmed by prior work authored by JINS MEME researchers~\cite{uema2017jins}.

+E-Glasses~\cite{Lee20203DPrinted} (Fig.~\ref{fig:electrode_placement}b) increases spatial separation by placing electrodes near two temples \orange{and records a single differential channel across the two sides}, which is effective for sensing conjugate movements (e.g., saccades) where eyes rotate in the same direction.
+However, the two eyes rotate in opposite directions during vergence, resulting in the electrical potentials at both temples rising or falling together, which can result in partial cancellation.
+This limitation was confirmed by Mishra et al.~\cite{mishra2020soft} in a vergence classification task, where a conventional differential setup achieved only 34\% accuracy.

 To address these limitations, our system is designed to support vergence sensing while being compatible with a glasses form factor.
-Our design (Fig.~\ref{fig:electrode_placement}b) places positive electrodes at each temple (left and right channels), a shared negative electrode on the nose bridge, and a ground electrode at the mastoid following best practices from prior work on EOG sensing~\cite{lopez2016study}.
-By placing electrodes near the temples, our system expands the sensing area and is more sensitive to the asymmetric eye changes during vergence.
+Our design (Fig.~\ref{fig:electrode_placement}c) places positive electrodes at each temple (left and right channels), a shared negative electrode on the nose bridge, and a ground electrode at the mastoid.
+This configuration offers a twofold advantage: the lateral sensing electrodes provide sufficient spatial separation to capture vergence responses with high SNR, while the shared nose-bridge reference preserves the opposing-polarity signals generated by convergence and divergence.
+Additionally, by introducing a vertical separation between the temple and nose-bridge electrodes, our design preserves the ability to sense non-vergence eye movements (e.g., saccades and blinks).
+Together, {\sysname} expands vergence sensing capability while maintaining compatibility with conventional horizontal and vertical EOG-based eye-movement sensing, which was validated in Sec.~\ref{sec:11way}.